Average Living Cost in Pittsburgh: Monthly Budget, Rent & Essentials

 pittsburgh utilities seasonal costs

-Factoring utilities, internet, and seasonal energy, monthly Pittsburgh housing costs can range from about $227 to over $1,000.
+Factoring utilities, internet, and seasonal energy, monthly Pittsburgh housing costs can range widely based on building, heating type, and household size.

 Transportation Costs: Driving, Public Transit, and Commuting